tefter/guides/content/features/team_collaboration/_index.en.md

 ## Web Interface

-You can manage and add content to your organizations from the web and mobile interfaces.
+You can manage and add content to your teams from the web and mobile interfaces.

 ### Switching Workspaces